 I believe the ideal number of credit cards is three or less as stated in my post, “How Many Credit Cards Is Too Many?”
-One of the main reasons for having three or less is so that you don't spend too much time playing the churn and burn game for rewards points.
+One of the main reasons for having three or less is so that you don't spend too much time chasing after rewards points.
 Once in a while is fine, but there is a law of diminishing returns.

 Given personal finance is pretty straight forward, I'm always curious to understand the kinks in rational reasoning: